Immaculata University

 Approved Academic Degree Programs

-The following Associate in Arts (A.A.) and Associate in Science (A.S.) degree programs at Community College of Philadelphia are approved for Dual Admissions to the corresponding degree programs at Immaculata University.
+The following Associate in Arts (A.A.), Associate in Science (A.S.) or Associate in Applied Science (A.A.S.) degree programs at Community College of Philadelphia are approved for Dual Admissions to the corresponding degree programs at Immaculata University.

 Students who do not qualify for dual admission and/or are interested in transfer for programs other than those listed should contact a Immaculata University undergraduate admissions representative and/or meet with a Community College of Philadelphia academic advisor or counselor to discuss an appropriate plan of transfer.